-Axion BioSystems' Maestro Z, Pro, and Edge systems offers impedance-based cell analysis for real-time, continuous, label-free monitoring of your cells.
+Axion BioSystems' Maestro Z platform offers real-time monitoring of TEER and barrier function in your cells.
 Continuous data reveals the full time course of barrier disruption for a more complete picture without the time- and cost-intensive process of repeating multiple endpoint assays.

 (A) Barrier permeability can be measured continuously from proliferation to confluence.
 (B) Calu-3 monolayers were cultured for 14 days in the CytoView-Z 96-well plate and then treated with cytochalasin D and ethanol, both of which significantly reduced the TEER.

 TEER was monitored continuously on the Maestro Z. After reaching confluence, cells were dosed with cytochalasin D or ethanol.